Light bulbs and lamps

 Conventional halogen bulbs use a similar thread-like conductor to incandescent bulbs, but use halogen gas.

-You must not produce or import:
+You must not produce or import any incandescent bulbs or lamps.

 If you are a retailer you will no longer be able to purchase 100 watt traditional filament incandescent bulbs.
-You can continue selling old bulbs that do not meet these energy efficiency standards until you have sold all your stock.

 If you produce or import any household products containing light bulbs or lamps, you must ensure that they meet minimum energy efficiency standards.